 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2025, The Carbon Trust reported total carbon emissions of approximately 465,000 kg CO2e, with Scope 3 emissions accounting for the majority at about 465,000 kg CO2e.
-Within Scope 3, significant contributors included business travel (about 299,000 kg CO2e) and employee commuting (approximately 154,000 kg CO2e).
-Scope 2 emissions were reported at about 12,000 kg CO2e, while Scope 1 emissions were negligible at 0 kg CO2e.
-For the previous year, 2024, The Carbon Trust's emissions were significantly higher, with total Scope 3 emissions reaching approximately 2,572,000 kg CO2e, driven largely by purchased goods and services (about 1,941,000 kg CO2e) and business travel (approximately 345,000 kg CO2e).
-Scope 2 emissions were reported at about 13,000 kg CO2e, while Scope 1 emissions remained at 0 kg CO2e.
+In 2025, The Carbon Trust reported total carbon emissions of approximately 465,000 kg CO2e, with Scope 1 emissions at 0 kg CO2e, Scope 2 emissions at about 12,000 kg CO2e (location-based), and Scope 3 emissions accounting for approximately 465,000 kg CO2e.
+Notably, business travel contributed about 299,000 kg CO2e and employee commuting added approximately 154,000 kg CO2e.
+For the previous year, 2024, the organisation's global emissions were reported at approximately 3,057,000 kg CO2e, with Scope 1 at 0 kg CO2e, Scope 2 at about 13,000 kg CO2e, and Scope 3 emissions at approximately 2,572,000 kg CO2e.
+The breakdown included significant contributions from purchased goods and services (about 1,941,000 kg CO2e) and business travel (approximately 345,000 kg CO2e).
 The Carbon Trust has set ambitious climate commitments, aiming for carbon neutrality by 2025 for both Scope 1 and Scope 2 emissions.
 Additionally, they have committed to reducing Scope 1 and Scope 2 greenhouse gas emissions by 42% by 2030 from a 2021 baseline.
-Long-term goals include a 90% reduction in total emissions (Scopes 1, 2, and 3) by 2050 from a 2018 baseline.
-These targets have been validated by the Science Based Targets initiative (SBTi) and are aligned with the 1.5°C climate goal.
-The organization is actively measuring and working to reduce its Scope 3 emissions, which represent a significant portion of its overall carbon footprint.
-The Carbon Trust's commitment to sustainability reflects its role as a leader in the professional services sector in the UK, with a focus on achieving net-zero emissions by 2050.
+Long-term targets include a 90% reduction in total emissions (Scope 1, 2, and 3) by 2050 from a 2018 baseline.
+These targets have been validated by the Science Based Targets initiative (SBTi) and are aligned with the goal of limiting global warming to 1.5°C. The Carbon Trust's commitment to net-zero emissions by 2050 reflects its proactive approach to addressing climate change and reducing its carbon footprint across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents

-Carbon Trust's Scope 3 emissions, which decreased by 40% last year and decreased by approximately 91% since 2016, demonstrating supply chain emissions tracking.
-The vast majority of their carbon footprint comes from suppliers and value chain emissions, representing the vast majority of total emissions under the GHG Protocol, with "Business Travel" representing nearly all of their reported Scope 3 footprint.
+Carbon Trust's Scope 3 emissions, which decreased by 42% last year and decreased by approximately 41% since 2016, demonstrating supply chain emissions tracking.
+Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 75% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.